Application Services

 method, the calls gets routed through a method interceptor.
 The interceptor starts the transaction, calls the actual method, and then commits the transaction when the method returns.

-You can also implement the cross-cutting concerns inside every service method.
+The second way to implement cross-cutting concerns is inside every service method.
 For instance, this is how you would run the save

 @Service